rstudio/rsconnect-jupyter/CONTRIBUTING.md

 ## Trying out notebooks

-> Note: notebooks in the `notebooks2` and `notebooks3` directories will be
-> available in respective python environments.
+> Note: notebooks in the `notebooks3` directories will be available in respective python environments.

 Sample notebooks can be obtained from: